StefanoZoia/cocos-metaphor/README.md

 - vuamc_[nn/an].tsv contains manually extracted metaphors from the VUAMC corpus, excluding the occurrences where either the source or the target is a phrase and manually annotating the target and source.
 - simple_corpus_[nn/an/na].tsv contains manually extracted metaphors from the Metaphor Detection Dataset developed by Mensa et al.
-- tsv_an.tv contains adjective - noun pairs from the Tsvetkov dataset, filtering only the occurrences wich every annotator indicated as metaphorical (by using the filter.py script).
+- tsv_an.tv contains adjective - noun pairs from the Tsvetkov dataset, filtering only the occurrences that every annotator indicated as metaphorical (by using the filter.py script).
 - gordon_[nn/an/na].tsv contains metaphors from the "Corpus of Rich Metaphor Annotation" by Gordon et al., automatically excluding the occurrences where either the source or the target is a phrase and filtering for the different pos (by using the corpus_filter.py script).
 - all_[nn/an/na].tsv contains the union of all the extracted metaphors, for a total of 115 an, 18 na, 534 nn metaphors